About the Digital Open Door

 The Digital Open Door involves touchpoints that you can deploy on your website.
 In this section we’ll summarize what your next steps are and how to navigate to your digital touchpoints for editing.
 In the following / linked sections, we’ll go over the specific steps in more detail.

-- Return to the Overview tab.
+- Navigate to the Finalize section.